 Creditors don’t try bullying a Trustee the way they would if they were dealing with you.
-Some creditors even employ people on a commission basis to be nasty to customers and stress them out so much that they agree to anything they want.
+Some creditors even employ people on a commission basis, such as bailiff and debt collectors to be nasty to customers and stress them out so much that they agree to anything they want.
 A Trust Deed cuts off this avenue.
 Only a very stupid creditor would try getting heavy with someone qualified in finance and law!

 Because they involve a legal agreement, your creditors are prohibited from contacting you or trying to get you to break the terms of your Trust Deed.
 This means you can focus all of your attention on how to get out of debt faster instead of worrying who is phoning or banging on the door.
 With DMPs however, there’s nothing to stop a creditor trying to reopen negotiations or going back on your agreement with them.

 Trust Deeds can teach important money management skills, which means as you become more financially savvy you can end up finding ways and means to pay more and get out of debt faster.